Shadow Chasers

 Shadow Chasers is an American science fiction mystery television series created by Brian Grazer and Kenneth Johnson.
 Fourteen episodes were produced, ten of which were shown on the ABC television network, the remaining four on the Armed Forces Network.
 It debuted on November 14, 1985, and was produced by Warner Bros.
 Television.

 Plot

 Shadow Chasers features strait-laced British anthropologist Jonathan MacKensie (played by Trevor Eve), who works for the fictional Georgetown Institute Paranormal Research Unit (PRU).
-MacKenzie's department head, Dr. Julianna Moorhouse (Nina Foch), withholds a research grant to force him into investigating a supposed "haunting" involving a teenage boy (Bobby Fite).
-He is paired with flamboyant tabloid reporter Edgar "Benny" Benedek (Dennis Dugan) to reduce the length of the investigation, over Moorhouse's objections.
+In the pilot, MacKensie's department head, Dr. Julianna Moorhouse (Nina Foch), withholds a research grant to force him into investigating a supposed "haunting" involving a teenage boy (Bobby Fite).
+He is paired with flamboyant reporter and popular author Edgar "Benny" Benedek (Dennis Dugan) to reduce the length of the investigation, over Moorhouse's objections; she does not want a sensationalist who writes for the supermarket tabloids to be associated with the Georgetown Institute.
 Benny and Jonathan did not get along, but managed to solve the case despite their differences.

-The episodes featured Jonathan and Benny grudgingly learning to respect and admire each other.
+As the series continued, Jonathan and Benny grudgingly learned to respect each other and their different skills.
+Some episodes featured out-of-body experiences, genuine paranormal powers, and even bringing Dr. Moorhouse into the field on occasion.
+Other episodes had Benny and Jonathan investigating unreal happenings, running afoul of clever criminals, and defeating them.
+To Dr. Moorhouse's irritation, Benny was often able to turn his experiences into best-selling popular books and appearances on the late night talk show circuit.
+Despite this, she continued to promote the partnership of Benny and Jonathan in their investigations.